2019 Election Comparison Calculator

 With a General Election on 12th December, all the main parties have released details of their tax proposals.
 We have tried to show you what a difference these policies might make to your take-home pay.
 Enter your salary below and see how the different policies might affect you.

-Note: These are estimated figures only, based on the limited information the parties have made available.
-More information below.
-If you can help provide more detailed information please let us know.
+Please note that these are estimated figures only, based on the limited information the parties have made available.

 Notes on the Election Comparison Calculator